llfbandit/record/record/README.md

 - min SDK: 10.15

 ## Roadmap
+- Better linux support with "native" framework/library (can someone help?).
 - Gain value in config.
 - Fill parity matrix where applicable.
 - AAC / ADTS streaming on more platforms.